Home | Browse Topics | Consumer rights & money | Consumer protection | When sellers approach you uninvited

 It will still be an “uninvited” direct sale even if:

-• you had given your name or contact details to the seller for some other reason, and later they came to your home or workplace or phoned you to try to sell you goods or services
+• you gave your name or contact details to the seller for some other reason, and later they came to your home or workplace or phoned you to try to sell you goods or services

 • the sale happens when you ring them back after they tried unsuccessfully to contact you (for example, if they had left a voice message)